epiviz/epiviz-data-provider/README.md

     python run.py
 ```

-# Testing using Insomnia por postman
+# Testing using Insomnia or postman
 upload the `test_ws_client.json` to insomnia, postman or HAR to test the different end points